Highlights Of The Program

 09:10 - 09:35

-HIL SOLUTION SYSTEMS FOR NEXT-GEN FLOATER DESIGN AND WIND TUNNEL TESTING
+HIL SOLUTIONS SYSTEMS FOR NEXT-GEN FLOATER DESIGN AND WIND TUNNEL TESTING

 Andrea Spini